GRCon20 was held September 14-18, 2020 online as a virtual event.

 content that doesn’t quite fit and you want to talk it over, please write

 If your submission is accepted, you must register for the conference or your talk will be dropped from the schedule.
-Please use the speaker registration in this case in order to lock in the regular price.
+Registration is free for the presentation track and $50 for workshop attendance.
+Verified students are completely free for all conference activities.

 Please note that submitting a paper to the Technical Proceedings is not required to submit a Talk, Tutorial, or Poster, but is strongly encouraged.
 You also do not need to attend the conference to publish in the Technical Proceedings.